Unleash/unleash/website/docs/how-to/how-to-add-sso-azure-saml.md

 If everything is set up correctly, you should now be able to sign in with the SAML 2.0 option.
 You can verify that this works by logging out of Unleash: the login screen should give you the option to sign in with SAML 2.0.

 You can also test the integration in Azure by using the "test single sign on" step in the SAML setup wizard.

 ![Azure: The SAML setup wizard contains a step that lets you test your SAML 2.0 integration.
 You can use this to verify that everything is configured correctly within Azure.](/img/sso-azure-saml-test-user.png)

 ### Group Syncing {#group-syncing}

 Optionally, you can sync groups from Azure AD to Unleash to [map them to groups in Unleash](../how-to/how-to-set-up-group-sso-sync.md).

 **a) Add a group claim in Azure**
 In section 2 (Attributes and claims) of the Azure SAML set-up, select the option to "Add a group claim".

 Check the box to "Customize the name of the group claim" and update the "Name" to something simple, such as "groups".

+Azure AD only supports sending a maximum of 150 groups in the SAML response.
+If you're using Azure AD and have users that are present in more than 150 groups, you'll need to add a filter in this section to the group claim to ensure that only the groups you want to sync are sent to Unleash.

 ![Azure: section 2, attributes and claims, adding a group claim with the name 'group'](/img/sso-azure-saml-group-setup.png)

 **b) Unleash SSO Setup**
 In the Unleash Admin SSO section, enable the option to "Enable Group Syncing".

 Add the same "Name" you used from the previous section (eg. "groups") as the "Group Field JSON Path".

 ![Unleash: SAML 2.0 SSO setup, enabled group syncing with the Group Field JSON Path as 'groups'](/img/sso-azure-saml-unleash-group-settings.png)